 More Realistic Visuals

-NMS is most recognized for its highly-stylized visuals, which make objects and environments appear oversaturated and give the game a retro sci-fi aesthetic.
+NMS is most acknowledged for its highly-stylized visuals, which make objects and environments appear oversaturated and give the game a vintage sci-fi aesthetic.

 However, after sinking in hundreds of hours into the game, you may find yourself craving a more natural presentation that’s not as jarring and contrast-heavy.